-Included within intangible assets in the Consolidated statement of financial position at 31 December 2015 is goodwill arising on consolidation of £7.4m, which represents the excess of the cost of acquisition of the Group's instrumentation business.
-Cerulean, over the Group's interest in the fair value of the identifiable assets and liabilities of that business at the date of its acquisition.
-Also included within intangible assets is the cost of £0.2m of the acquisition in the year of intellectual property of a thermometry measurement equipment business.
+Included within intangible assets in the Consolidated statement of financial position at 31 December 2016 is goodwill arising on consolidation of £7.8m, which represents the excess of the cost of acquisition of the Group's instrumentation business, Cerulean, over the Group's interest in the fair value of the identifiable assets and liabilities of that business at the date of its acquisition.
+Other intangibles comprise the intellectual property of a thermometry measurement equipment business.
 Goodwill and intellectual property are reviewed for impairment at least annually and no impairment in respect of either of these amounts was required.
-At 31 December 2014 the value of goodwill in respect of the disposed business.
-Arista Laboratories, was £1.3m.